The Difference Between a Dutch Oven & A Camp Dutch Oven

 Some Interesting Dutch Oven Tidbits

-Did you know Dutch Ovens were not only essential for cooking purposes but were also valued enough to be part of owners' wills back in the colonial period?
-George Washington's mom left her collection of "iron kitchen furniture" to her grandson and granddaughters.
+Did you know Dutch Ovens were essential for cooking purposes and valued enough to be part of owners' wills back in the colonial period?
+George Washington's mom left her "iron kitchen furniture" collection to her grandson and granddaughters.

 Dutch Ovens are back.
 There was a period after the First World War when Dutch Ovens were considered "old fashioned" and were out of favor.
 Then, in the 1970s and 1980s, they became popular again and haven't lost much ground, even with all the new digital cookware now available.